peterhinch/micropython-async/PRIMITIVES.md

 It is possible to get confirmation of cancellation of an arbitrary set of `NamedTask` instances by instantiating a `Barrier` and passing it to the constructor of each member.
-Practical use-cases for this are few - the normal approach is to use a group of `Cancellable` tasks.
+This enables more complex synchronisation cases than the normal method of using a group of `Cancellable` tasks.
 The approach is described below.

 If a `Barrier` instance is passed to the `NamedTask` constructor, a task performing cancellation can pause until a set of cancelled tasks have